CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated.md

 https://drive.google.com/file/d/14sBSBwjT76eqooWqHTABaRk_ar_MeOeF/view \
 https://web.archive.org/web/20230611082516/https://old.reddit.com/r/shorthand/comments/ag2pq0/notes_on_the_reporting_style_of_orthic_shorthand/

-“At the request of a couple of users here, I've put together some notes on W. Stevens's The Teaching of Orthic Shorthand.”
+> At the request of a couple of users here, I've put together some notes on W. Stevens's The Teaching of Orthic Shorthand.
 …
-“Stevens occasionally overdoes things.
+> Stevens occasionally overdoes things.
 There is a great deal to admire here, but there are many rough edges as well, and you should expect to do some fine-tuning if you want to use Orthic in a reporting style.
 All rules should be taken as suggestions.
-I will recommend against a couple of them along the way, though you may of course disagree with me.”
+I will recommend against a couple of them along the way, though you may of course disagree with me.

 # Practice Schedule

-Teaching recommends only 15 minutes practice a day in addition to the lesson (which I assume is weekly).
+Teaching promises success in only 15 minutes practice a day in addition to the lesson (which I assume is weekly).

 [Swem](https://cricketb.wordpress.com/2020/02/12/systematic-speed-course-for-advanced-writers-swem/) recommends an hour a day, five days a week, with the first 15 minutes dedicated to a systematic review of the text, and the rest to one or perhaps two passages.
 He further recommends another two hour-long sessions a week, each divided into practicing new "phrases and expedients" from books, and "taking dictation from new material and reading it back."

-As with all physica/mental skills, regular short practice is more effective than a few long, widely-spaced sessions.
+As with all physical/mental skills, regular short practice is more effective than a few long, widely-spaced sessions.

 # The Alphabet